Get

 You are free to use this image but we do require you to link back to Catster.com for credit

-At first glance, it is easy to tell the differences between these cats.
-The Siberian cat is noticeably larger than the Norwegian.
-You’ll also notice the coat of the Siberian is longer and a bit thicker than the Norwegian.
+At first glance, it is not always easy to tell the differences between these cats.
+The Siberian cat is generally slightly larger than the Norwegian.
+You’ll also notice the coat of the Siberian is dense and triple-layered, with a water-resistant outer coat, while the Norwegian’s coat also has a dense undercoat but a smoother, more glossy outer layer.
 A Siberian has thick bones to endure the cold climates of their country of origin.
-They sport prominent cheekbones and chins that set them off from the Norwegian.
+They sport prominent cheekbones and chins that set them off from the Norwegians.

 At a Glance